 Nursing Information Sessions

 Georgia State University, Perimeter College Associate Degree Program is pleased to announce its upcoming nursing information sessions.
 Each session addresses the requirements for admission and the application and registration process.
-Seminars start promptly on the time, as indicated.
+Seminars start promptly.
 The seminars last for approximately 30 minutes with questions and answers afterward.
 No personal advisement will take place during or after the seminars.
 Webinar will lock 5 minutes after start time.